rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 the threads in the pool to the task, and that thread will go off and process the task.
 The remaining threads in the pool are available to handle any other tasks that come in while the first thread is processing.
-When the first thread is done processing its task, it's returned to the pool of idle threads ready to handle a new task.
+When the first thread is done processing its task, it’s returned to the pool of idle threads ready to handle a new task.
 A thread pool will allow us to process connections concurrently, increasing the throughput of our server.